-2.6 Implementation
+2.3.
+Implementation

-- Use the Strategy Pattern [5] to select different encryption algorithms.
-Selection could be based on speed, computational resources, key length, or memory constraints.
-The selection could happen when instantiating the pattern in an application or dynamically according to environmental parameters. - The designer should choose well-known algorithms such as AES (Advanced Encryption Standard) [3] and DES (Data Encryption Standard) [2].
-Books such as [15] describe their features and criteria for selection. - Encryption can be implemented in different applications such as in email communication, distribution of documents over the Internet, or web services.
-In these applications, we may need to encrypt the entire document or just its body.
-However, in web services we may want to encrypt specific elements of a message.
+- Use the Strategy Pattern [Gam94] to select different encryption algorithms. - The designer should choose well-known algorithms such as AES (Advanced Encryption Standard) [Fed01] and DES (Data Encryption Standard) [Fed99].
+Books such as [] describe their features and criteria for selection. - Encryption can be implemented in different applications such as in email communication, distribution of documents over the Internet, or web services.
+In these applications, we are able to encrypt the entire document.
+However, in web services we can encrypt parts of a message. - Both the sender and the receiver have to previously agree what cryptographic algorithm they support. - A good key generator is very important.
+It should generate keys that are as random as possible or an attacker who captures some messages could be able to deduce the key..